Russia pounds Ukraine as Putin holds talks in Tehran

-KYIV, Ukraine -- Russian cruise missiles struck villages around southern Ukraine’s port city of Odesa early Tuesday, hitting houses, a school and a community center as Russian President Vladimir Russian President Vladimir Putin was in Iran to discuss a U.N.-backed proposal to unblock exports of Ukrainian grain.
+KYIV, Ukraine -- Russian missiles struck cities and villages in eastern and southern Ukraine on Tuesday, hitting homes, a school and a community center as Russian President Vladimir Putin traveled to discuss a U.N.-backed proposal to unblock exports of Ukrainian grain.

+In Kramatorsk, a city in eastern Ukraine's Donetsk province that is considered a likely occupation target of Russian forces, one person was killed in an airstrike that hit a five-story residential building, regional governor Pavlo Kyrylenko said.

+Ukraine’s Emergency Service said on Telegram that 10 people were wounded, five of them hospitalized, but it didn’t mention any deaths.

+“Probably it was a rocket, and probably it was brought down by Ukrainian forces,” Zavodovska said.

+The midday strike came after Kyrylenko had reported four earlier Russian strikes in Kramatorsk and urged civilians to evacuate.

-Russian forces fired seven Kalibr cruise missiles at the Odesa region.
+Russian forces also fired seven Kalibr cruise missiles overnight at the Odesa region in southern Ukraine.
 The Russian Defense Ministry said strikes on the village of Bilenke had a legitimate military goal and "destroyed depots of ammunition for weapons supplied by the United States and European countries.”

 A local official disputed Moscow's claim and said six people were wounded.